 False Statement: ConsumerHealthDigest.com doesn’t have Advertising Disclosure Policies on their website.

 Fact: Once again, this false accusation is usually posted on untrustworthy “review” websites of dubious quality with zero transparency.
-The same persons who owns “the independent review site” but just doesn’t see it in their interest to follow any FTC guidelines in letting anyone know of their financial connections to the site and its products.
+The same persons who own “the independent review site” but just doesn’t see it in their interest to follow any FTC guidelines in letting anyone know of their financial connections to the site and its products.

 False Statement: ConsumerHealthDigest.com does not have any Advertising Disclosure markers on their Product Overview Pages.

-It doesn’t get any clearer than what is plastered on every single page where their is an advertisement and/or affiliate relationship.
+It doesn’t get any clearer than what is plastered on every single page where there is an advertisement and/or affiliate relationship.

 Based on the disclaimers, the clear disclosure that each webpage relates to another’s products, and clearly-distinct linking on affiliate products nowhere does 21 Century Web misrepresents the nature, characteristics, qualities, Or geographic origin of anyone else’s goods.
-We are completely transparent to our visitors with all of our affiliate and advertising relationships..
+We are completely transparent to our visitors with all of our affiliate and advertising relationships…

 False Statement: Your website is not allowed to discuss or do an overview on my product.